ochoaprojects/ochoaprojects.github.io/_posts/PortainerDocumented/2022-06-07-PortainerDocumented.md

 A few seconds later, your new application will be up and running and ready to access.

-# How to Start & Stop Containers
+# How to Start and Stop Containers
 ![Portainer-Container-Commands](/project-assets/PortainerDocumented/Portainer-Container-Commands.png)

 To issue basic start and stop commands to your containers, click on “Containers” in the left sidebar of Portainer.
 Next, tick the box to the left of the container and then select the function you want to perform from the function bar (as seen above).
 From this bar you can start, stop, kill, restart, pause, resume, and delete any of the containers on your docker host.